Escort Group B2: Service history

-In May in an attack on SC 129 B2 sank and damaged U-402 and U-223 for the loss of two ships.
+In May in an attack on Convoy SC 129, B2 sank and damaged U-402 and U-223 for the loss of two ships.

 A series of uneventful convoys followed, as the U-boat arm withdrew from the North Atlantic after Black May, a state of affairs which continued until the end of the year.

-During this period the group had escorted over 30 convoys, totalling over 900 ships of which only 10 were lost.
+During this period the group had escorted over 30 convoys, totalling over 900 ships of which only ten were lost.

-No warships were lost from the group, which accounted for three U-boats destroyed and two others damaged, and shared in the destruction of three others, in its 2-year career.
+No warships were lost from the group, which accounted for three U-boats destroyed and two others damaged and shared in the destruction of three others, in its two years of operation.